rubberducky56/rubberducky56.github.io/_posts/maths/2022-11-02-Generating-Prime-Numbers.md

 >It is worth noting that whilst Wilson's Theorem gives a nice method of primality testing, computing $$(p-1)!$$ is computationally difficult.
 It is far easier to compute $$a^{p-1}$$, and use Fermat's Little Theorem for elementary primality testing.

+With modern programming languages, it is trivial to now build a prime number generator using Wilson's Theorem.
+To find the $$n^{th}$$ prime, we could simply compute values of $$\frac{(j-1)!+1}{j}$$, and count the number of integer results.
+This can all be acomplished with a simple ```while``` loop and an ```if``` statement.
+But what if we are stuck on a desert island with no computer, and only a pen and paper?
+How are we supposed to generate our primes?
+The beauty of this formula lies in the elementary methods in use.

 ### What is Cosine Doing?

 ### List of External Links